Your options for getting out of a lease

 Terminating a lease under a break clause

-If you can terminate the lease at a specified point because there is a 'break clause' included in your lease, you may have no continuing liabilities to the landlord.
-Check the notice you have to give the landlord, and that you have complied with conditions in the lease, such as keeping the premises in a good state of repair (any breaches may mean you lose you the right to terminate the lease).
+If you can terminate the lease at a specified point because there is a 'break clause' included in your lease, you may be able to terminate the leave with no continuing liabilities to the landlord.
+Check what notice period you have to give the landlord, and that you have complied with conditions in the lease, such as keeping the premises in a good state of repair (any breaches may mean you lose you the right to terminate the lease).

 Lawbite logoNeed legal advice?